hanhanwu/Hanhan_Applied_DataScience/README.md

 * Transform nonlinear relationship to linear relationship, this is not only easier to comprehend, but also required for parametric algorithms
   * scatter plot to check the relationship
   * Such as `log`
+  * PCA - It can convert the whole feature set into normalized linear combination
+    * [How to use PCA for dimensional reduction/feature selection][29]
+    * The components are independent from each other, earlier components capture more variance.
+Each principle component is also a linear combination of original features
 * Convert skewed distribution to symmetric distribution, this is also prefered for parametric algorithms
   * `log` to deal with righ skewness
   * squre root, cube root